Robert-van-Engelen/lisp/README.md

 In the following example we have to `push` to protect a temporary string constructed from the function arguments, because we also call `alloc` to reserve memory that may trigger a garbage collection phase.

-Our new `f_slice` function takes a starting index, a length, followed by one or more arguments that from a string to slice from the given start up to the given length:
+Our new `f_slice` function takes a starting index, a length, followed by one or more arguments that form a string to slice from the given start up to the given length:

 ```c
     L f_slice(L t, L *e) {